paulchrisluke/pcl-labs/content/portfolio/logistics/us-express.md

 ---
 ## Challenge

 Virtually every product on every shelf in the U.S. was brought there by a truck—making the trucking industry the unsung workhorse of our economy.
 But currently, this critical industry is being constrained by one of the largest driver shortages in history.
-Unfilled positions have more than tripled over the past decade, and just this year, the driver turnover rate at major carriers jumped to an incredible 90%.
+Unfilled positions have more than tripled over the past decade, and in 2018, the driver turnover rate at major carriers reached roughly 90% (source: insert citation).
 As the largest independent truckload carrier in the country, U.S. Xpress was feeling the strain of 7,000 empty driver’s seats.

 Due to the nature of their jobs, truckers are in constant motion and the vast majority of potential hires access U.S. Xpress’ landing pages on their phones—often from areas with painfully slow mobile service.
 As a result, filling out online job applications can be tedious, and frustrated drivers often abandon the process without completing the necessary forms.